 - Flood Risk Assessment Data provides an assessment of potential financial consequences and other impacts associated with structures located in a SFHA.
 This data also enables communities to make informed decisions regarding future land development and community infrastructure

 In addition to these standard flood risk datasets, the Flood Risk Database may contain custom flood risk datasets created for the specific project area or even risk datasets related to other hazards.
-Geographic Information System (GIS) software and specialize skills are required to view the FRD and the associated elements.
+Geographic Information System (GIS) software and specialized skills are required to view the FRD and the associated elements.

 Are Flood Risk Products Available for All Communities?